flybywiresim/website/src/posts/development_notam-2021-06-20.md

 ### Hydraulic Implementation

+We have completed major steps recently towards a more accurate hydraulics system in the A32NX.
+Some of these features include:

+- Brakes available when engines are off.
+- Hydraulics connected to electrical system.
+- Replaced default brakes with custom hydraulic brakes.
-The last hydraulics update connected the brakes to MSFS physics engine, so the brakes will now only stop the plane if there is hydraulic pressure.
-However, the A32NX still uses the default autobrake system, which can bypass our implementation.
-Thus, our current priority is to develop a custom autobrake system to match all the conditions and dynamic deceleration targets of the real A320neo.
+- Custom autobrake to match conditions and dynamic deceleration targets of the real A320neo.

+For a great summary of everything available in our development version check out 320 Sim Pilot's A32NX hydraulics video below:

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/7uV27k8FsNQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 There are so many aspects of the hydraulic system to implement that we can’t cover them all here, but some of the next steps are: